kiidbrian/vicky-portfolio/posts/evolution-of-ai-arbitration.md

 ##### Considering Implementation in Ghana

 The potential implementation of such technology in regions like Ghana raises several considerations worth examining.
-The country's arbitration institutions currently operate with human arbitrators.
+Ghana's arbitration framework is governed by the Alternative Dispute Resolution Act of 2010 (Act 798), which was developed with traditional arbitration in mind.
 The legal status of AI-generated arbitration awards under both Ghanaian and international law remains an open question that would need to be addressed.

 ##### Infrastructure and Institutional Considerations

 Several practical factors would influence the adoption of AI arbitration in Ghana.
-The country's arbitration institutions, including the Ghana Arbitration Centre and the Commercial Division of the High Court, currently operate with human arbitrators.
+The country's arbitration institutions currently operate with human arbitrators.
 Technical considerations include cybersecurity requirements and internet infrastructure.
 There are also questions about how the legal community and businesses would view AI-generated decisions in dispute resolution.

 ##### Accessibility and Economic Implications